maxdan94/kcliques/README.md

 ckcore.c compute a k-clique core decomosition of the graph. ckcorepar.c is a parallel version of the same code.

 Both programs scale to real-world networks containing several billions of edges.
+For instance:
-For instance Friendster (http://snap.stanford.edu/data/com-Friendster.html) has exactly 487,090,833,092,739 10-cliques, that is a bit less than 0.5 quadrillions 10-cliques.
+- Friendster (http://snap.stanford.edu/data/com-Friendster.html) has exactly 487,090,833,092,739 10-cliques, that is a bit less than 0.5 quadrillions 10-cliques.
+- Twitter (https://an.kaist.ac.kr/traces/WWW2010.html) has exactly 3,388,795,307,518,264 5-cliques, that is a bit more than 3 quadrillions 5-cliques.

 ##To compile##